fayaz12g/deathlockout/README.md

 ⚠️ **Required on both client and server**

-All players must have the mod installed for Lockout to function correctly.
+All players must have the mod installed for lockout to function correctly.
 The mod must be present on both the server and all clients.

 ---